ashishkarnad/sandbox/enterprise/README.md

 **4. Send events to the filtered pipeline**

 Now any events we create must include `"environment": "production"` in order to be handled by the Graphite pipeline.
-Let's test it out by creating an event from our hypothetical development site attribute:
+Let's test it out by creating an event from our hypothetical development site:

 ```
 curl -s -XPOST -H 'Content-Type: application/json' \